kobman/KOBman/GREENLIGHT.md

 # GREENLIGHT
+The following instructions provide details on how to build GreenLight using KOBman CLI and how to deploy it using Docker Compose.

 ## Prerequisites
 * KOBman utility should be installed.
 Check out <a href="https://github.com/EtricKombat/KOBman/blob/master/README.md">KOBman  readme</a> on how to install KOBman